About The Event

 Mounir Zrigui University of Monastir, LaTICE Laboratory Tunisia

-Mustapha Amghar Université Mohammed V, Rabat Morocco
+Mustapha Amghar Université Mohammed V Morocco

-Nadine Vigouroux IRIT, Université Paul Sabatier, ASSISTH France
+Nadine Vigouroux IRIT, Université Paul Sabatier ASSISTH

 Nian-Shing Chen National Sun Yat-sen University Taiwan